-Forestry-dependent communities being impacted by the mountain pine beetle epidemic and the current downturn in the forestry sector are also a primary concern for us.
+Forest-dependent communities being impacted by the current challenges in the forest sector are also a primary concern for us, as are communities that will soon have to deal with the impacts of diminished timber supply due to the pine beetle epidemic.
 In an effort to help these communities survive and thrive, we have instituted programs that support individual displaced workers and assist local governments with economic diversification.